St. Gertrude the Great

 Sermon:

-Patience with the Ways of God” –Bp.
+Ask the Father” –Bp.
 Charles McGuire

 Announcements: